rbsathish/flower_classifier/README.md

 # Flower_classifier
- Classifying different kind of flowers in kaggle Flower_classifier dataset using own inception based cnn model model not yet been completed
+ Classifying different kind of flowers in kaggle Flower_classifier dataset using own inception based model.
+The model not yet been completed